Pulmonary Rehab - Phase III

 A respiratory therapist and a registered nurse will monitor your blood pressure, heart rate, and oxygen saturations at each therapy visit.
 They will also perform EKGs once a month, or as necessary.
 If you do have any serious signs or symptoms of impending problems, your therapist may contact your physician or treat you as necessary.

 How is this Program Covered?

 Most insurances will not cover this phase of the program.
 However, there are some exceptions to this.
 Please call your insurance company to determine if you do have benefits for Phase III Pulmonary Rehabilitation.
 If you do, discuss this with your therapist in order to bill appropriately.
 Patients usually pay out of pocket for this program.
 Each session is $5.50.
-Mercy Health Partners bills monthly.
+Mercy Health Muskegon bills monthly.
 You will be charged for the number of sessions you attended at the end of each month.

 When are Classes?

 Classes are Mondays, Wednesdays, and Fridays.
 You have no obligation to show for a minimum number of visits, although the most benefit will be derived from two to three days per week.
 Classes are one hour long and are held at 7, 8, 9 and 10 a.m., and 1, 3, 4 and 5:15 p.m.

 Phase III Pulmonary Rehabilitation is a program you can stay in indefinitely.
 You can choose the number of classes you would like to attend each week or month.
 If you feel you need to change a class time on a particular day, it is usually not a problem, however, make arrangements in advance to do so.